Revalsche Post-Zeitung

-Revalsche Post-Zeitung was a German-language newspaper which was published from 1689 to 1710 in Tallinn, Estonia.
+Revalsche Post-Zeitung was a German-language newspaper, which was published from 1689 to 1710 in Tallinn, Estonia.
 This was the first newspaper in Tallinn.

-1699–1710, the newspaper used the name "Revalische Post-Zeitung".
+From 1699 and until 1710, the newspaper used the name "Revalische Post-Zeitung".

-1697–1707, the newspaper editor was the postmaster (postimeister) Carl Philipp Grubb(e).
+From 1697 and until 1707, the newspaper editor was the postmaster (postimeister) Carl Philipp Grubb(e).

-Out of about 2200 numbers, 144 are preserved until today.
+Out of about 2200 journals, 144 are preserved until today.